Aywa RuntimeDocumentation

 Install a private runtime and verify it before routing calls.

-This guide follows the intended production path: create a workspace, generate an install token, install the runtime on an Ubuntu host, connect providers, and verify readiness.
+This guide follows the Standard path: create a workspace, generate an install token, install one runtime on an Ubuntu host, open the runtime dashboard, and verify readiness before routing calls.

 Why Aywa Runtime